-If you are thinking about taking a short break from Twitter to take care of your mental health or for any other reason you might have, Twitter gives you a chance to deactivate your profile for up to 30 days.
+If you are thinking about taking a short break from Twitter to take care of your mental health or (more recently) moving to another platform (#TwitterMigration).
+Whatever your reason, Twitter gives you a chance to deactivate your profile for up to 30 days.
 No, this is not the same as locking or deleting your Twitter account.
 Deactivating your Twitter means that all your tweets, posts, likes, and comments disappear from the public view until you decide to reactivate your account.
 However, deactivation only lasts for 30 days, so make sure that you reactivate your account before it’s too late.

 If you decide to do this, all it takes is a couple of steps and you can give your mind a well-deserved rest.
 The whole process usually takes minutes, or it could take a few days if you own a bigger and more prolific account.
 Although it is not a really complicated process, we are here to help you and guide you step by step until you successfully deactivate your account.
 Keep in mind that this option is only possible via the website, as Twitter hasn’t yet made it possible to deactivate your account using their mobile app.

 Once you log into your account and your home page opens, you should be able to see different options given to you on the left side of the page.
 Some of the options listed are Explore, Notifications, Messages, Bookmarks, etc. This time, we are interested in the option titled More at the bottom of the list, which will open up a new bubble with more options.

 After you choose the option More, a new list of options should pop up.
 Some of the options listed are Follower requests (only if your account is private), Topics, Moments, etc. You should choose the option titled Settings and privacy, which will take you to a new page.